rh9891/PuppyLove/README.md

 ```
 AS A user
-I WANT to search for Github users
+I WANT to discover new pups by sifting through photos
-SO THAT I can access their bios, repositories, and other relevant information.
+SO THAT I can find a "match" and make new friends.
 ```

 ## Features of the Application

 ```
-GIVEN
+GIVEN a social application
 WHEN
 THEN
 ```